Elementalmp4/WpcMonEnd/README.md

 Alternatively, you can go to task manager if you do not have admin priviliges and you can find "Family Safety Monitor" and end task.

-WpcMonEnd is an Open-Source project by Seb Beattie 2019 V1.0
+WpcMonEnd is an Open-Source project by ElementalMP4 2019 V1.0